petersatsuse/azure-compute-docs/articles/virtual-machines/capacity-reservation-remove-vm.md

 ms.date: 04/24/2023
 ms.reviewer: cynthn, jushiman, mattmcinnes ms.custom: template-how-to, devx-track-azurepowershell
+# Customer intent: As a cloud administrator, I want to remove a virtual machine's association from a capacity reservation group, so that I can manage my resources and optimize capacity allocation without encountering errors.
 ---

 # Remove a VM association from a capacity reservation group